 In terms of milestones and stats, the year 2019 was an exciting one for the online startup investing industry (aka equity crowdfunding) in the US.
+[2020 Update: interested in what the top Reg CF sites are in 2020?
+Check out the top ten equity crowdfunding sites as of 2020].

 - The two top funding portals, WeFunder and StartEngine, both surpassed $100M in total capital raised for startups